Coronavirus/ Covid 19 News, Information and Re-Booking Policy

-Easy-Jet are now flying to France and Brittany Ferries are running accross the channel to Caen, Roscoff and Le Havre.
-Transmarche Ferries and P&O are also operating again
+Easy-Jet are now flying to France and Brittany Ferries are crossing the channel to Caen, Roscoff and Le Havre.
+Transmarche Ferries and P&O are also operating.
+There is no lockdown here

 Brittany's 'headline death rate' from the virus accounts for approx. 0.86 (nought point eight six) percent of France's total deaths.
 The French government classify Morbihan as a 'Green' zone using their traffic light system of risk across the country.
 The government have officially announced the end of the state of emergency and have declared the virus under control.

-Brittany is the least affected area of France and with a land area of over 13,000 square miles consisting mainly of wide open space that's not really surprising.
-As of today's date there are 14 people in hospital across the whole of Morbihan.
-In addition, Morbihan (the county where we are) has the lowest incidence across the whole of the Brittany.
+Brittany is the least touched area of France and with a land area of over 13,000 square miles consisting mainly of wide open space that's not really surprising.
 You can easily asses the negligible impact here by the tests results.
-In Morbihan 54,000 tests have been carried out since March and as of today's date only one percent of those have come back positive during that entire time which obviously included the peak period in May.
+In Morbihan tens of thousands of tests have been carried out since March last year and as of today's date only one percent of those have come back positive during that entire time which obviously included the peak periods

-The above information is obtained from the French governments official coronavirus website....... https://www.gouvernement.fr/info-coronavirus/carte-et-donnees and we would encourage you to have a look at it yourself
+The above information is obtained from the French governments official coronavirus website....... https://www.gouvernement.fr/info-coronavirus/carte-et-donnees and we would encourage you to have a look at it yourself.
+It's updated daily

 The first diagram below is a map of France showing a broad brush indicator of the extra deaths in 2020.
 The bigger the red spot the more deaths year on year from the same period in 2019.
 You can easily see where the majority have occurred- i.e the Paris region and the Eastern side of the country

 The diagram below is a bar chart showing Morbihan's (the county where we are in Brittany) excess death rate this year up to the 24th of August compared to 2018 and 2019.
 The colours show the different age groups as indicated by the key above the columns